Register your overseas travel and/or residential details here.

 Strikes and demonstrations occur from time to time in South Africa.
 New Zealanders are advised to avoid all demonstrations, protests and rallies as they have the potential to turn violent.
 We recommend you monitor the media to keep up to date with local events and follow any instructions issued by the local authorities.

 Commercial and internet fraud is common in many African countries.
 New Zealanders should be wary of any offers that seem too good to be true, as they may be a scam.
 For further information see our advice on Internet Fraud and International Scams.

 General travel advice

-New Zealanders living or travelling in South Africa should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders living or travelling in South Africa should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.